 By getting to know other business owners in your area, you’ll have a group of fellow business colleagues who truly understand what your obstacles are like —and what your victories mean.
 You can celebrate or commiserate together, brainstorm ideas for each other’ companies, ask for and offer advice, or even come up with unexpected partnerships.

 And, at least, you get the chance to make a few friends who empathize the daily joys and struggles of being a small business owner.

 Do some research or take a look at some lists of trade associations to find some you might belong to.
 Joining an industry or trade association will give you access to business resources like special directories, conferences, events, and classes, as well as business purchase discounts, insurance, and more, depending on your association.

-Trade groups are also a great source of useful research and forecasting on industry trends, so membership can give you a jump on the competition.
-Better than joining, get involved in shaping the agenda and organizing events!
+Trade groups are also a great source of useful research and forecasting on industry trends, so members can give you a jump on the competition.
+Better than joining, get involved in shaping the agenda, and organizing events!
 You'll learn a lot and build great relationships with others in your field, too.
 Prices vary, but most trade groups deliver a lot of value for the dues you pay.